 - Don’t let scammers push your buttons: Scammers will play on your emotions to get what they want.

-If you are approached by someone you suspect to be a conman, call the National Hotline on 1300 133 408 (8.30am to 5pm, Mon - Fri).
+If you are approached by someone you suspect to be a conman, call the national hotline on 1300 133 408 (8.30 am to 5.00 pm, Monday - Friday).